 David L. Gordon is the Office Managing Shareholder of the Atlanta, Georgia office of Jackson Lewis P.C.
-He serves on the firm's Management Committee and is also Counsel to the Firm.
+He is a member of the firm's Board of Directors and is also Counsel to the Firm.

 Since completing law school, Mr. Gordon has specialized in labor and employment litigation on behalf of management.
 He has successfully tried cases to juries and been lead defense counsel in complex multi-plaintiff employment actions.
 He also has appeared as a speaker before numerous business organizations and employee relations groups concerning labor and employment issues.

 Mr. Gordon presented oral argument to the United States Supreme Court on behalf of the employer in EEOC v.
 Waffle House, Case No. 99-1823, where the Court considered the impact of a private arbitration agreement on the EEOC's litigation remedies.

 Mr. Gordon is the author of Sexual Harassment Claims After Vinson: Will the Floodgates Swing Open?, ” published in The Atlanta Lawyer, the publication of the Atlanta Bar Association, and The Americans with Disabilities Act of 1990: Questions, Answers, and Compliance Strategies, also published in The Atlanta Lawyer; “EEOC v.
 Waffle House: A Short Retrospective, ” published in the American Bar Association Administrative Law Section's “Developments in Administrative Law and Regulatory Practice 2004-2005”; and “Retaliation Under Title VII: A Broader Definition Means Broader Exposure for Employers, ” published in The Corporate Counselor.